Ballinrobe Racecourse Hotels

 Claremorris Another Possibility

 Although we are heading a little further out now, Claremorris is just over 20 minutes from Ballinrobe by car, making it a viable option for any racecourse trip.
-A town a little bigger than Ballinrobe itself, it is home to a couple of sizeable hotels namely the Western Hotel and McWilliam Park Hotel.
-Both come well rated and offer comfortable stays at a fair price.
+A town a little bigger than Ballinrobe itself, it is home to a couple of sizeable hotels, which come well rated and offer comfortable stays at a fair price.

 About the Racecourse